The Long Run (album): Commercial performance

 When released in September 1979, The Long Run debuted at number two on Billboard's Pop Albums chart and a week later hit number one.
 It stood for nine weeks in the number one slot.
 The Long Run was first certified platinum by the Recording Industry Association of America (RIAA) on February 1, 1980, and reached 7× Platinum status on March 20, 2001.
 It has sold more than eight million copies in the US.

 The album generated three Top 10 singles, "Heartache Tonight", the album's title cut, and "I Can't Tell You Why".
 Those singles reached No. 1, No. 8 and No. 8 respectively.
 The band also won a Grammy Award for "Heartache Tonight".

+The album reached number 1 in Japan in 1979.

 Track listing

 Personnel

+Credits adapted from the liner notes.